 In this article, we are going to explain how to stay on track with diet & workouts when on the road.

-By Sue Bush
+Written by Coach Sue Bush

 Between traveling for clients’ shows, our own shows, and seeing family or friends, we’ve definitely had to get really good at being on the road while making sure nutrition and training are A1.
 And now we’re spilling all of our knowledge and tips from personal experience for you so that you can learn how to keep your health & training as optimal as possible when you travel yourself!